 Hey there!
-I'm Philip Rempel, a 16-year-old German-Canadian based in Hamburg.
+I'm Philip Rempel, a German-Canadian based in Hamburg.
 From a young age, I've always had a passion for creativity.
 Whether it was building Lego or drawing cars and architecture.
 Over the past few years, I've been working hard to develop my skills as a graphic designer.
-I've completed many projects, worked with numerous clients, and even interned at a graphic design agency.
+I've completed many projects, worked with numerous clients, and even interned and then worked at a graphic design agency.
 Through all these experiences, I've become an organized and disciplined person who believes in goal-oriented work and structured routines.
 Yet, I also recognize the importance of having processes in place that allow my creativity and ingenuity to soar to new heights.

 When I'm not designing, I love to spend my time exploring my adventurous side with extreme sports and outdoor activities.
 But, at the same time, I also find joy in the quiet moments of working away on my projects, always striving to do the best I can.